-A 3+3 fast-track agreement will allow Shenandoah University undergraduate students to forgo their senior year and take classes at Wesley Theological Seminary instead.
+A 3+3 fast-track program allows Shenandoah University undergraduate students to forgo their senior year and take classes at Wesley Theological Seminary instead.
 The credits will then transfer back to Shenandoah as electives.
 The program will begin in Fall 2018.

 “This is not the first partnership between the schools,” said Shenandoah University’s Assistant Vice President for Student Life Justin Allen, D.Min.
 “We have partnered on Calling 21, a summer internship opportunity for college students at Virginia Conference United Methodist congregations since 2006, and the Shenandoah University Youth Theology Institute, which begins this summer and is funded by a $600,000 Lilly Endowment grant.
 The Virginia Conference of the United Methodist Church has also partnered with Shenandoah and Wesley in support of Calling 21 and the Youth Theology Institute.”

 Shenandoah already offers fast-track approaches from undergraduate to graduate programs as evidenced in several pre-health to professional degree programs.
 For example, qualified students who seek to become physical therapists or pharmacists can come to Shenandoah to do their undergraduate work and then matriculate into graduate programs after their junior years, before four years of undergraduate work have been completed.